GSA/CFO.gov/_pages/initiatives/rfi-rollout-steps.md

     <li>Stanford News</li>
     <li>USNews</li>
     </ul>
- <p>GSA OSC will track and monitor respons, following up with targeted contacts within one week of the RFI launch if we dont not secure the coverage we are seeking. </p>
+ <p>GSA OSC will track and monitor responses, following up with targeted contacts within one week of the RFI launch if we do not secure the coverage we are seeking. </p>
          <hr>
             <h3 id="interviews">Workforce Modernization Working Group Interviews</h3>
             <p>One of the hoped for outcomes with the workforce modernization <i>press outreach effort</i> (described in the preceding step) is to <strong>obtain favorable press articles and/or interviews</strong>. </p>